avallad123/swift-ios-development/NearbyCitiesExplorer/README.md

 # Nearby Cities Explorer (SwiftUI, REST API, MapKit)

 An iOS app that fetches nearby cities from the GeoNames web service based on the visible map region, displaying them in a list with name, country, and population, and plotting a selected city on the map.
-Built for a Principles of Mobile Computing course at Arizona State University (CSE 335).

 ## Overview

 The app demonstrates calling a REST web service and parsing its JSON response into SwiftUI-driven UI: